 Financial Implications: None anticipated

+Draft 3/17/15

-PERSONNEL A03.23214
+PERSONNEL L03.23214

 - Classified Personnel -

+Use of Personal Cell Phones/Telecommunication Devices

+Except in the event of an emergency, personal calls and personal text messages not directly related to instruction should not be made or received during scheduled instructional times.
+As a general rule, personal calls and text messages should be made/received during planning periods, lunch breaks, or before/after school.

+Due to privacy concerns, and except for emergency situations, personally owned recording devices are not to be used to create video or audio recordings or to take pictures while on duty or working with students except with prior permission from the Principal.
+Such devices include, but are not limited to, personal cell phones and tablets.

 LEGAL: THIS LANGUAGE IS BEING REMOVED AS IT IS A LEGAL COURT STANDARD THAT IS NOT CONTROLLED BY POLICY AND THE OFFICE OF CIVIL RIGHTS’ POSITION IS THAT IT LEADS STAFF OTHER THAN ADMINISTRATORS TO BELIEVE THEY DO NOT HAVE TO ADDRESS ALLEGATIONS OF HARASSMENT.